ElectronAsh/Jaguar_MiSTer_new/README.md

 and handling burst writes on SDRAM (with byte masking) will take a while to implement.

-A handful of games now boot, but there will be some which don't boot at all, others that crash to a black screen (but often the game keeps running).
+A handful of games now boot, but there will be some which don't boot at all, some with glitches or no audio, and others that might crash to a black screen (but often the game keeps running).

 Cybermorph is one of the few games that generally runs quite well.
-Not quite at full speed until the latency issue is solved, but it usually stays running for hours.
+Not quite at full speed until the RAM latency issue is solved, but it usually stays running for hours.

 The older j68 CPU core has been replaced with FX68K, which is claimed to be cycle-accurate, and has shown to be very accurate so far.